lizadaly/windrift/README.md

 The inventory can be thought of as a catch-all for messages of the type, "The user picked choice B out of A, B, C." Without the inventory, a Windrift author would have to write an _action_, a _reducer_ and a _listener_ for every choice presented in the game.
 Because most choices in a narrative game are ephemeral, it makes sense to provide a single action/reducer/store for these kinds of interactions.
 More complex transformations are possible by writing custom actions and reducers.

-With the exception of the tarot deck, _Stone Harbor_ only uses the inventory for its interactions and responses.
 A Windrift story that uses just the core components could almost certainly be implemented just as well in Twine or other systems.
 Using Redux principles _does_ enable more complex stories to be written that would be difficult or error-prone if implemented in more traditional hypertext systems.

 ### The timeline